Check off the ones you've heard and may even believe.

 - Explaining the four priorities that you need as you longe in preparation for riding

-Other tips and guidelines that Bob reveals in this video:
+Other tips and guidelines that Bob reveals in this DVD:

-This Longeing video is like a good book -- you won't want to put it down.
+This Longeing DVD is like a good book -- you won't want to stop "reading it".
 It's 80 min of the most educational and interesting instruction on longeing available.
 Once you start doing the lessons with your horse you will see how quickly he learns and you'll be proud of his and of your progress.

 - How and why do you fit the punishment to the crime?